Cruise Speed

 Reaching Peak Performance

 Commercial and passenger aircraft are designed for peak performance at their cruise speed.
-However, there are some factors that can affect the performance desired while maintaining average jet speed.
+However, some factors can affect the performance desired while maintaining average jet speed.
 Some of these factors include:

 • Center of gravity